How To Tell If Your Home Has Hard Water & How to Deal With It

 Additionally, hard dishwasher water can leave spots on dishes, and cleaning with hard water can leave residue on your surfaces.
 You may also see rust or build upon your sink faucets and showerhead.
 As for your actual water piping, hard water can cause mineral build-up in your pipes and eventually clog them.

 In boilers and heaters, the calcium and magnesium in hard water form a hard, precipitated scale on the plates causing inefficiency and an increase in utility bills.
 Hard water can clog water pipes and can drastically reduce the flow pressure.
 It also causes damage and can weaken hot water-using appliances.

 Adverse Effects of Hard Water on Our Body

 Taking a hard water shower can cause hard water skin and hard water hair.
 This means that the water reduces moisture and leaves behind a film, making both your skin and hair feel less than clean to the touch.

-Hard water can make your hair appear dull and filmy and the scale build up on the scalp may even cause some hair loss.
-Hard water may also cause dandruff and irritate skin.
+Hard water can make your hair appear dull and filmy and the scale build-up on the scalp may even cause some hair loss.
+Hard water may also cause dandruff and irritate the skin.
 Hard water can also stimulate skin problems such as eczema.

 Of course, things like calcium, magnesium and iron found in hard water aren’t bad for you.
 In fact, they’re actually beneficial nutrients.
 However, hard water deposits can potentially carry harmful bacteria.
 A 2014 study found hard water scaling is directly responsible for bacterial growth in residential drinking water.